 Unlike the largest US hedge funds that are convinced Dow will soar past 40,000 or the world’s most bearish hedge fund that’s more convinced than ever that a crash is coming, our long-short investment strategy doesn’t rely on bull or bear markets to deliver double digit returns.
 We only rely on the best performing hedge funds‘ buy/sell signals.
 We’re going to take a gander at the recent hedge fund action surrounding T. Rowe Price Group, Inc. (NASDAQ:TROW).

-What does the smart money think about T. Rowe Price Group, Inc. (NASDAQ:TROW)?
+What have hedge funds been doing with T. Rowe Price Group, Inc. (NASDAQ:TROW)?

-At the Q3’s end, a total of 26 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -10% from the second quarter.
-With hedge funds’ positions undergoing their usual ebb and flow, there exists an “upper tier” of noteworthy hedge fund managers who were boosting their holdings substantially (or already accumulated large positions).
+Heading into the fourth quarter of 2019, a total of 23 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -23% from one quarter earlier.
+By comparison, 17 hedge funds held shares or bullish call options in TROW a year ago.
+With hedgies’ sentiment swirling, there exists a select group of key hedge fund managers who were adding to their holdings meaningfully (or already accumulated large positions).